| 20 February, uphill

 sunset and I thought that a sheeps life might not

+be so bad here.
 On our way back to the

 Panorama we stumbled upon a little café that served us a